Osiris-Team/Dyml/DESIGN.md

 since the DYModules objects in the 'inEditModules' list stay the same, and only their values (and parent-/child-modules) get updated on `load()`.

 The idea of 'defaults' is strongly represented in this project.
-Defaults are used, when the yaml-file does not contain the default.
+Defaults are used, when the actual value is null.
 Example:
 ```yaml
 key: